phosfuldev/phos_website/_posts/2025-02-23-apology-towards-keiran-and-mob.md

 #### The end

 Thanks to a few friends who gently held me accountable and talked through the problems with me.
 Your time, patience and understanding is greatly appreciated.
-I thank Alana for first bringing up the issue with me.
+I thank A for first bringing up the issue with me.

+I hope this can be helpful for other settlers to also check your behaviour and beliefs, and how you react to things.

 If you have any thoughts you want to share about this, I welcome them.
 If from reading this you still see issues on something, please let me know.
-Any corrections/additions will be in caption or comments.

 #### References

 - the concept of "settler moves to innocence", from essay "Decolonization is Not a Metaphor" by Eve Tuck and K. Wayne Yang.
-[Link](https://clas.osu.edu/sites/clas.osu.edu/files/Tuck%20and%20Yang%202012%20Decolonization%20is%20not%20a%20metaphor.pdf) (Let me know if the link stops working!)
+[Essay PDF](https://clas.osu.edu/sites/clas.osu.edu/files/Tuck%20and%20Yang%202012%20Decolonization%20is%20not%20a%20metaphor.pdf) [Audiobook](https://www.youtube.com/playlist?list=PLUn2YozZnB_0BaIujdJA0BCb3jrBMwxMq) (Let me know if the link stops working!)

 - ["Bad faith engagement" post by Keiran](https://www.instagram.com/p/DGAccOSTqIO/)

-- the concept of "context collapse" [Wiki](https://en.wikipedia.org/wiki/Context_collapse) I also saw [this video](https://youtu.be/QEJpZjg8GuA) which touched on it
+- the concept of "context collapse" ([Wiki](https://en.wikipedia.org/wiki/Context_collapse)) I also saw [this video](https://youtu.be/QEJpZjg8GuA) which touched on it